lukasdula/project-02-GNS3-medium-company-network/README.md

 ## **Introduction and Objectives**

 This Cisco-based project created in GNS3 presents a medium-sized company network infrastructure.
-It expands on my earlier work and demonstrates a more advanced, multi-layer topology using dynamic routing, segmented VLAN design, Linux-based internal services and structured security policies.
-The goal is to model a realistic company environment where routing, switching, server services and access control operate together as one stable system.
+It builds on earlier work and demonstrates a multi-layer topology using dynamic routing, segmented VLAN design, Linux-based internal services, and structured security policies.

+The goal is to model a realistic company environment where routing, switching, server services, and access control operate together as a stable and manageable system.

-The network uses VLAN segmentation with inter-VLAN routing via subinterfaces, OSPF single-area routing, DHCP relay, local DNS and HTTP services hosted on Xubuntu Server, NAT/PAT for external connectivity and a set of layered security controls including port security, advanced ACL-based segmentation and device hardening.
-VLAN 99 functions not only as the management network but also as the OSPF backup path if the primary point-to-point link between R1 and R2 fails, OSPF automatically shifts adjacency to VLAN 99 and restores full routing, ensuring continuous inter-VLAN communication.
-The project also incorporates advanced switching features such as RSTP operation, PortFast for edge ports and BPDU handling, reflecting realistic Layer 2 behavior in enterprise environments.
-Troubleshooting tasks were included intentionally to simulate real operational issues.
+The network implements VLAN segmentation with inter-VLAN routing via subinterfaces, OSPF single-area routing, DHCP relay, local DNS and HTTP services on an Xubuntu Server, and NAT/PAT for external connectivity.
+Layered security is applied using port security, ACL-based segmentation, device hardening, and a dedicated management VLAN.

+VLAN 99 is used for management and as an OSPF backup path.
+If the primary point-to-point link between R1 and R2 fails, OSPF automatically shifts adjacency to VLAN 99, preserving full routing and inter-VLAN communication.

+The design also includes RSTP, PortFast on edge ports, controlled BPDU handling, and intentionally added troubleshooting scenarios to reflect realistic Layer 2 operation.
+The project further demonstrates practical work with GNS3 VM integration, Cisco IOSv and IOSv-L2 appliances, Linux server configuration, and structured diagnostics across the topology.

 This project also demonstrates practical work with GNS3 VM integration, Cisco IOSv and IOSv-L2 appliances, Linux server configuration and structured diagnostics across the entire topology.